 Businesses and apartment building managers can compost on site too!
 It might take a little extra effort to find a suitable system, but small and medium scale on-site composters are available on the market for those who wish to do a little research.

 If you are already home composting, congratulations!
 If not, please consider it.
 City staff will be available to support your efforts!

 Are you interested in buying a composter?

-You can purchase a composter at these two locations.
+You can purchase a composter between May 1 and September 30.
 View our fees page for pricing.

 Composter dimensions – 82 centimetre diameter by 82 centimetres high (33 x 33 inches); Capacity – 300 litres (80 gallons); Weight – 15 pounds.

 110 Dunlop Drive, Administration Office – location map

 Accepted Methods of Payment: Cash, Debit, Mastercard and Visa

 Backyard composting reduces the amount of organic waste requiring collection and processing, and returns important organic matter and nutrients to the soil, improving soil structure and water retention capabilities.